pow123/rorcid_resume_workshop/README.md

-# Creating a Resume in RStudio using rorcid
+# Creating a Resume in RStudio using rorcid and ORCID API

 ## About the Workshop